 → Great at team sports or other sports like CrossFit, Track & Field, Gymnastics…

-→ Type 1B, like 1A, also has a high percentage of fast twitch muscle fibres and is because of this naturally excels at explosive and powerful movements.
+→ Type 1B, like 1A, also has a high percentage of fast twitch muscle fibers and is because of this it naturally excels at explosive and powerful movements.

 → Still needs high training intensity, but can tolerate much higher volume than Type 1A, rest periods can be shorter as well.